55-27 Myrtle Avenue,

 Sadly in early-March 2008, the Ridgewood Theatre was suddenly closed without any warning.
 Banners went up on the marquee advertising the building was ‘available for retail use’.
 The Ridgewood Theatre remained a first-run theatre to the end.

 The owner announced in March 2009 that the theatre would reopen with a three screen cinema on the upper level and a mix of shops on the first floor.
 The Ridgewood Theatre was given Landmark status on January 12, 2010.
 Despite support to save the building, it was gutted in November 2014.
+In January 2016 it is being converted into housing, with the former foyer set to be a retail unit.

 Just login to your account and subscribe to this theater